 Symptoms of Being a Long Sleeper

-The primary symptom of long sleeping is regularly sleeping more than most people of the same age.
+Experts estimate that up to 2% of people are natural long sleepers.
+The primary symptom of long sleeping is regularly sleeping more than the recommended hours of sleep for your age group.
 In most cases, this means sleeping more than nine hours per night for adults and more for children and adolescents.
 Although some older studies found that long sleepers were more likely to wake up during the night and spend more time awake in bed, subsequent studies have not confirmed that finding.
-Instead, recent research suggests that long sleepers spend more time in bed and more time asleep than normal duration sleepers.
+Instead, newer research suggests that long sleepers spend more time asleep than normal duration sleepers.

 Excessive daytime sleepiness is another potential symptom of being a long sleeper.
 If long sleepers do not have enough time in their schedule to sleep as much as they prefer, they may feel sleepy or less alert during the day and experience issues with energy or attention.